 Andrei Popoviciu is an independent investigative journalist, reporter, audio producer and photographer covering human rights, security, migration, international development and foreign affairs stories across Europe, the Middle East and Africa.
-His reporting and writing appeared in the Guardian, Al Jazeera English, the Telegraph, New Lines Magazine, Foreign Policy, In These Times, Libération, Le Monde, Der Spiegel, VICE World News, Middle East Eye, the Calvert Journal, Are We Europe and the Daily Star Lebanon.
+His reporting and writing appeared in the Guardian, Al Jazeera English, the Telegraph, New Lines Magazine, Foreign Policy, In These Times, Libération, Le Monde, Der Spiegel, VICE World News, Middle East Eye, Forbes Africa, the Calvert Journal, Are We Europe and the Daily Star Lebanon.
 Andrei also produces long-form narrative audio stories, with notable work in Are We Europe, the Europeans and Kerning Cultures podcasts, but also radio news reports, having worked for media like RFI.

 In 2022, Andrei won the Ján Kuciak Award for Investigative Journalism for his reporting on the EU's deployment of an arsenal of surveillance technologies used by national police forces to pushback and physically abuse asylum seekers at their borders.
 For his work covering border violence in Europe he was one of three nominees for the One World Media's New Voice Award.